aws-samples/amazon-sagemaker-script-mode-with-debugger/README.md

 ## Train using Amazon SageMaker in script mode and debug using Amazon SageMaker Debugger

 This repository contains two examples for performing training on Amazon SageMaker using SageMaker's script mode and debugging using Amazon SageMaker Debugger.
+Both examples contain training scripts for both zero-script-change and with-script-change scenarios.

 ### Overview